 - BACKUP OF THE DATABASE

 - RESTORE/MIGRATE THE DATABASE

 BACKUP OF THE WEBSITE FILES

 Step 1, on your web host you have to open the File Manager, this is where all the files are located.

 Step 2, Open the public_html folder.
 You can see the whole list of the files and folders, These are the files responsible for running your website.
 You need to download these as a copy of the backup.
 Select all the files and folders under it.

-Step 3, Now you need to compress all the files and folder into a zip file.
-If you want to download the files without compressing these it will take a lot of time, or it may lose some files at the time of downloading.
+Step 3, Now you need to compress all the files and folders into a zip file.
+If you want to download the files without compressing these, it will take a lot of time, or it may lose some files at the time of downloading.